 - float: enables floating widgets (default: false).

 That's it.
 You can now easily use the field.
 Add nodes to the grid and place them as you wish.

 What we have created is not a perfect website building tool, but we tried to get as close to it as possible.
-The Gridstack field Drupal module aims to make website development a little easier and give you the opportunity to have the web design to your liking.
+The Gridstack field Drupal module aims to make website development a little easier, and give you the opportunity to make sure the web design is to your liking.

 Build with love!